October 15, 2021 by John Fernandez

 Loyola Marymount University power forward Hank Gathers, Detroit Pistons G-league guard and forward Zeke Upshaw, and Boston Celtics shooting guard Reggie Lewis shared a talent for playing basketball.
 They also had a more tragic commonality – they all died after collapsing on the basketball court, all were under 30 years old, and all had heart conditions that caused their sudden cardiac arrest.

-Sudden cardiac arrest, or SCA, such as what happened to these athletes, occurs when an abnormality of the heart causes it to stop beating, especially during or immediately after physical activity.
+SCA, such as what happened to these athletes, occurs when an abnormality of the heart causes it to stop beating, especially during or immediately after physical activity.
 The American College of Cardiology estimates that approximately 100 to 150 sudden cardiac arrests, resulting in sudden cardiac death (SCD), occur in competitive sports each year in the United States.
-Often, laypeople and the media erroneously report the cause of death in these cases as a heart attack.
+Often, lay people and the media erroneously report the cause of death in these cases as a heart attack.
 But sudden cardiac arrest is not the same thing as a heart attack.

 Difference Between Sudden Cardiac Arrest and Heart Attack